Turing Machines

 tmIncrementHaltState.png

-and label the halt state with a Z (or an H, or any other character that does not name a regular state):
+We get the following table, where the halt state shows up as a Z (or an H, or any other character that does not name a regular state):

 01#